 First of all, we have three different "species" of Mobot.
 Look at the pictures below and pick yours out, then follow the instructions!.Charging your Mobot is really easy, but it does take around an hour so leave yourself some time before a planned lesson to check your robot and recharge it if necessary.
 We also suggest you charge Mobot for a little while after your lesson, so it goes back into the BOX ready for the next teacher!

 Charging your Sphero is really easy, but it does take a few hours to charge from a completely dead battery, so leave yourself some time before a planned lesson to check your robot and recharge it if necessary.
-In order to charge Sphero, simply open up your Accessory Kit inside the RobotsLAB BOX and pull out the Sphero charger.

 Yes we do, please contact us, and we will be happy to provide more details on training, professional development and workshops we offer to our customers.